ChoGGi/SurvivingMars_CheatMods/Expanded Cheat Menu/README.md

 ```
 If you forget where a menu item is: Menu>Help>List All Menu Items (use "Filter Items" at the bottom).

+Enter or Tilde: Show the console.
-F2: Toggle the cheats menu (Ctrl-F2 to toggle cheats panel).
+F2: Toggle the cheats menu (Ctrl-F2 to toggle selection panel cheats section).
 F3: Set object opacity.
 F4: Open object examiner (Shift/Ctrl-F4 for area examine).
 F5: Open object manipulator (or use Tools>Edit obj in Examine).
 F6: Change building colour (Shift-F6 or Ctrl-F6 to apply random/default).
 F7: Toggle using last building orientation.
 F9: Clear the console log.
-Enter or Tilde: Show the console.
 Ctrl+F: Fill resource of object.
 Number keys: Toggle build menu (Shift-*Num for menus above 10).
 Ctrl-Alt-Shift-R: Opens console and places "restart" in it.